htihle/htihle.github.io/weirdml.md

 </div>
 In the figure we see that for these three models, the 5 iteration result is better than the 5 first tries result, so the models are able to use the feedback, but the difference is small suggesting that most of the benefit of more iterations comes from just getting more tries, and not from the actual feedback.

-It is interesting to note that the model with the largest benefit of 5 iterations over 5 independent tries is the gemini-2.0-flash-thinking model.
+It is interesting to note that the model with the largest benefit of 5 iterations over 5 independent tries is gemini-2.0-flash-thinking, Googles reasoning model.
 This suggest that the reasoning model is using the feedback more efficiently than the other models, and that its better overall results compared to gemini-2.0-flash is mostly due to this.
 Based on this one datapoint, we should not conclude much, but this observation is also consistent with o1-mini and o1-preview, OpenAIs reasoning models, having a larger relative improvement from 1 iteration to 5 iterations than for example claude-3-5-sonnet.